 “That’s the reason why we put her in the nursing home, to get better care, to be around more people her age to talk to, and stuff like that.”

-Her sister, Vale, a home care attendant, did most of the footwork of finding a suitable nursing home, Roberts said, and she was happy with the Linden Center.
+Her sister, Vale, a home care attendant, did most of the footwork of finding a suitable nursing home, Deborah said, and she was happy with the Linden Center.

-Vale, who lives in Queens, and their sister, Cheryl, who lives in Brooklyn, could visit regularly, and Davis’ diabetes and high blood pressure were managed well.
+Vale, who lives in Queens, and their sister, Cheryl, who lives in Brooklyn, could visit regularly, and Roberts’s diabetes and high blood pressure were managed well.

-Roberts first became concerned about her mother a few months before she was hospitalized in December, she said, when Davis developed a sore on her left ankle.
-It was wrapped in bandages when Roberts arrived, and, she said, when she asked to see it, staff said they didn’t want to unwrap it again, because her sister had recently visited and taken a look at it.
+Deborah first became concerned about her mother a few months before she was hospitalized in December, she said, when Roberts developed a sore on her left ankle.
+It was wrapped in bandages when Deborah arrived, and, she said, when she asked to see it, staff said they didn’t want to unwrap it again, because her sister had recently visited and taken a look at it.

-In December, Vale visited Davis after work, still wearing her home health attendant uniform, which was the same uniform staff at the Linden Center wore.
-She went to Davis’ room and sat her up, Deborah said.
+In December, Vale visited Roberts after work, still wearing her home health attendant uniform, which was the same uniform staff at the Linden Center wore.
+She went to Roberts’s room and sat her up, Deborah said.

 “That’s when somebody, a staff member working there, said, ‘Why do you have Ms. Olive sitting up, she has a stage three bed sore,” she said.
 “That’s when everything opened up, everything came to the surface.
 My sister, she said to them, ‘You’re talking about my mother.
 She has a stage three bed sore, and no one told me anything?’”